-i.
+$\boxtimes$ i.
 Licensed CCDF providers.
-Describe the quality information:

-RI's Quality Rating and Improvement System (QRIS) is called BrightStars.
+Describe the quality information: RI's Quality Rating and Improvement System (QRIS) is called BrightStars.
 BrightStars uses a combination of standardized assessment tools and a formalized review of staff qualifications and credentials to award programs with a quality rating.
 Child care licensing (health and safety regulatory requirements as governed by DHS) represent the first, foundational building block of the state's QRIS.
 The BrightStars framework has ten quality standards at five different star levels.
-Additional measures of quality for CCDF providers that are reflected in the QRIS include: NAEYC accreditation, Head Start Performance Standards, RI Early Learning and Development Standards, Environmental Rating Scales, Basic Educational Program Compliance which is the set of regulations for the RI public education system and CECE approval.
+Additional measures of quality for CCDF providers that are reflected in the QRIS include: NAEYC accreditation, Head Start Performance Standards, RI Early Learning and Development Standards, Environmental Rating Scales, Basic Educational Program Compliance which is the set of regulations for the RI public education system and CECE approval. $\boxtimes$ ii.

-ii.
 Licensed non-CCDF providers.
 Describe the quality information: Providers are rated on a set of 10 QRIS Standards, at 5 different star levels.
-Other measures of quality for non-CCDF providers are: NAEYC accreditation, Head Start Performance Standards, RI Early Learning and Development Standards, Environmental Rating Scales, Basic Educational Program Compliance which is the set of regulations for the RI public education system and CECE approval.
+Other measures of quality for non-CCDF providers are: NAEYC accreditation, Head Start Performance Standards, RI Early Learning and Development Standards, Environmental Rating Scales, Basic Educational Program Compliance which is the set of regulations for the RI public education system and CECE approval. iii.

-- $\Box \quad \text{iii.
 License-exempt center-based CCDF providers.
-Describe the quality information:} \\ \underline{N/A}$ - iv.
+Describe the quality information: N/A $\boxtimes$ iv.
 License-exempt FCC CCDF providers.
-Describe the quality information: Relative-only, these providers are not eligible to participate in the state's QRIS. - \Box v.
+Describe the quality information: Relative-only, these providers are not eligible to participate in the state's QRIS. v.
 License-exempt non-CCDF providers.
-Describe the quality information: N/A - vii.
+Describe the quality information: Xvii.
 Relative child care providers.
-Describe the quality information: These providers are not eligible to participate in the state's QRIS. - viii.
-Other.
-Describe: N/A - 2.3.7 Lead Agencies must post monitoring and inspection reports on the consumer education website for each licensed provider and for each non-relative provider eligible to provide CCDF services.
+Describe the quality information:

+2.3.7 Lead Agencies must post monitoring and inspection reports on the consumer education website for each licensed provider and for each non-relative provider eligible to provide CCDF services.
 These reports must include the results of required annual monitoring visits, and visits due to major substantiated complaints about a provider's failure to comply with health and safety requirements and child care policies.
 A full report covers everything in the monitoring visit, including areas of compliance and non-compliance.
 If the state does not produce any reports that include areas of compliance, the website must include information about all areas covered by a monitoring visit (e.g., by posting a blank checklist used by monitors).